• Home

 MASH

-4 medium russet potatoes, peeled (if desired) and cut into chunks.
+• 4 medium russet potatoes, peeled (if desired) and cut into chunks

 BANGERS

-• oil
+• Drizzle of oil

-• 1 red onions, cut into thin wedges
+• 1 red onion, cut into thin wedges

-• 1/8 tsp. ground cinnamon
+• 1/8 teaspoon ground cinnamon

-• 1/8 tsp ground nutmeg
+• 1/8 teaspoon ground nutmeg

-• 1/4 tsp. fresh ginger, grated
+• 1/4 teaspoon freshly grated ginger

 • 1 1/2 tablespoons balsamic vinegar

-Place the sausage on a foil-lined pan.
+Place sausages on a foil-lined pan.

 Split Pea Soup